nuxeo/stanbol-temis/README.md

 [1] server to make Stanbol delegate the analysis of a piece of text to an instance of the [Temis Luxid Annotation Factory] [2] web service.

+Temis is typically used to extract occurrences of named entities in the body of the text, for instance: places, organizations and people.

 [1]: http://incubator.apache.org/stanbol
 [2]: http://www.temis.com